OSA Incubator Meeting

 Perspectives: What are the viewpoints of industry and the government (e.g. military & security) to guide future research towards faster time-to-market?

 This incubator featured multiple discussion panels, in-depth breakout sessions for detailed discussions and exchange, in these four sessions:

 Session A: Understanding & Determination of Device Limits

 Session B: Solutions & Approaches to address Limitations

 Session D: Merging Nanophotonics with Classical Photonics

-The aim for this Incubator Meeting is not only to investigate solutions from a hypothetical standpoint, but from a realistic and industrial-viable one with a potential time-to-market in 5-10 years.
-While this Incubator is primarily device-focused, constraints from systems and mission-critical performance shall be incorporated.
-With exploring topics such as short-reach interconnects, nanoscale light sources, and active switches, the meeting will explore both the challenges and opportunities to overcome all relevant limits towards defining the “next generation” building blocks for photonics integrated circuits.
+The aim for this Incubator Meeting was not only to investigate solutions from a hypothetical standpoint, but from a realistic and industrial-viable one with a potential time-to-market in 5-10 years.
+While this Incubator was primarily device-focused, constraints from systems and mission-critical performance were incorporated.
+With exploring topics such as short-reach interconnects, nanoscale light sources, and active switches, the meeting explored both the challenges and opportunities to overcome all relevant limits towards defining the “next generation” building blocks for photonics integrated circuits.
 In particular focusing on device integration that satisfies future data and computing demands for consumer IT, web 2.0, defense, and national security and intelligence purposes.
-By bringing together the research and development sides of the field, this Incubator aims to kickstart a longer conversation to ultimately accelerate prototyping and time-to-market, while identifying potential funding opportunities.
+By bringing together the research and development sides of the field, this Incubator aimed to kickstart a longer conversation to ultimately accelerate prototyping and time-to-market, while identifying potential funding opportunities.